 He went to study at the Guerrero Academy of Art in Bogotá, and soon afterwards in the School of Fine Arts in Havana, Cuba.
 Upon completing his studies and returning to Colombia, he settled into his atelier in Bogotá and prepared for his first exhibition in Cartagena together with other artists from the Caribbean coast (Dec, 2010).

 It was at this time that he met Armando Villegas, his future mentor and, in Pablo’s words, “psychiatrist of art.”
 At the conclusion of his encounters with mestre Villegas, he decided to move to a mountain outside of Bogotá and to concentrate on his painting while immersed in nature.
 “The only way to listen to the world within is to silence the world without.”

 At the end of this period, through his friend Ekke Bingemer, Pablo received an invitation to work with the painter of sacred art Mario Mendonça in Rio de Janeiro, Brazil.
-Pablo moved to Brazil, but, before joining Mario Mendonça, he was invited to realize a mural painting in the Franciscan monastery of Frei Galvão in Guaratinguetá, São Paulo, upon completion of which he arrived in Rio de Janeiro, where he continued painting and learning with mestre Mendonça.
+Pablo moved to Brazil, but, before that, he attended an invitation to create a mural painting in the Franciscan monastery of Frei Galvão in Guaratinguetá, São Paulo, upon completion of which he arrived in Rio de Janeiro, where he continued painting and learning with mestre Mendonça.
 Together, they often travelled to Tiradentes, Minas Gerais, where they stayed in the Mario Mendonça Art Institute.
 Enchanted with this historic city’s charm, Pablo decided to establish his atelier in Tiradentes, where he continued to pursue his art from 2014 to 2017.